PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-java-quickstart.md

         ///...
         ```

-    3. İçinde `intercept` işlev, isteğiniz için değişkenler oluşturun.
-Kullanım `Request.Builder()` isteğinizi oluşturmak için.
-Abonelik anahtarınızı ekleme `Ocp-Apim-Subscription-Key` üst bilgi ve dönüş `chain.proceed()` istek nesnesi üzerinde.
+    3. Within the `intercept` function, create variables for your request.
+Use `Request.Builder()` to build your request.
+Add your subscription key to the `Ocp-Apim-Subscription-Key` header, and return `chain.proceed()` on the request object.

         ```java
         //...